 Change the Wait Time for Desktop Applications

-• WaitToKillAppTimeout: When you shut down your PC, Windows gives open applications 20 seconds to clean up and save their data before offering to close them.
+There are three registry settings that control what Windows does with running applications when you shut down your computer:- WaitToKillAppTimeout: When you shut down your PC, Windows gives open applications 20 seconds to clean up and save their data before offering to close them.
 This value controls how many seconds Windows waits for.

-• HungAppTimeout: Windows considers applications “hung” if they don’t respond within 5 seconds and gives you a “force shut down” option.
+- HungAppTimeout: Windows considers applications “hung” if they don’t respond within 5 seconds and gives you a “force shut down” option.
 This value controls how many seconds Windows waits before considering applications unresponsive.

-• AutoEndTasks: Windows normally displays an “force shut down” button after the number of seconds expires, asking for your permission to close any running applications.
+- AutoEndTasks: Windows normally displays an “force shut down” button after the number of seconds expires, asking for your permission to close any running applications.
 If you enable this option, Windows will instead automatically close any applications and shut down without your input.

 To change these settings, you’ll need to use the Registry Editor.
 To open it, press Windows+R on your keyboard, type “regedit”, and press Enter.